eglassman/cool-papers/defs.md

 - "An inference is deductively valid if and only if there is no possible situation in which all the premises are true but the conclusion false."
 [15]
 - "An inference is inductively strong if and only if its premises give some degree of probability to its conclusion."
 [15]

+#### Types [22]

+- Formal logic: inference with purely formal content, i.e., expressed as a particular application of a wholly abstract rule that is not about any particular thing or property
+- Symbolic logic: symbolic abstractions that capture formal logic
+	- propositional logic
+	- predicate/first-order logic (extension of propositional logic) [23]
+		- unlike propositional logic, uses quantifiers or relations, e.g., "there exists"
+		- cannot describe structures with an infinite domain, e.g., natural numbers or the real line, which requires second-order logic
+	- second-order logic (extension of first order logic) [24]
+		- quantifies over relations
+- Mathematical logic: extenstion of symbolic logic for mathematical domain
+	- Boolean algebra
+		- variables are true or false
+		- 'and' is conjunction
+		- 'or' is disjunction
+		- common forms
+			- general boolean formulas (more concise, perhaps more interpretable [25])
+			- disjunctive normal form (sum of products)

 #### Deductive

 - "Top-down logic" [5]